flaf/shinken-packages/README.rst

   # Installation of the build-dependencies
   BUILD_DEPENDS='<see the debian/control file>'
-  apt-get install --no-install-recommends --yes $BUILD_DEPENDS
+  apt-get install --no-install-recommends --yes build-essential $BUILD_DEPENDS

   # Building of the Shinken package.
   ./debian/rules create_deb